Hiking Dog Mountain Trail: Everything you need to know

 Descend from Dog Mountain right after sunset.
 Can you spot the peak of Mt.
 Hood behind the Columbia River Gorge?

-#5 How to dress for Dog Mountain Trail?
+#5 What to wear on Dog Mountain Trail?

 Most important: Bring layers!
 As mentioned, approx. two-thirds of the trail leads through the forest, so you aren’t exposed to the sun and wind too much.
-But as the trail starts out steep and leads uphill the entire hike, you will potentially be hot quite fast.
+But as the trail starts out steep and leads uphill the entire hike, you will potentially get hot quite quickly.

 As soon as the trail opens up to the wildflower meadows, you are exposed to the sun and wind.
 Especially at the summit, it can get extremely windy.
-Bring sun protection in the form of a hat, sunglasses, and sunscreen.
-Also don’t forget to bring warm layers, even a puffy jacket and windbreaker for the summit.
+Bring sun protection, a hat, sunglasses, and sunscreen.
+Also don’t forget to bring warm layers, a puffy jacket and windbreaker for the summit.

 View from Dog Mountain after sunset